-I’ve owned my own business, had a demanding career and am now ultra-lucky because I can create my own agenda and work from home.
-I feel blessed to know that it really is those simple little pleasures that make you happy.
-My life is just one big ‘Hygge Hug’ now, especially because I’m a blogger so do what I want when I want.
-Here’s ten of my little pleasures in life …
+I’ve owned my own business, had a demanding career and am now ultra-lucky because I can now create my agenda and work from home.
+I feel blessed to know that it is those simple little pleasures that make you happy.
+My life is just one big ‘Hygge Hug’ now, especially because I’m a blogger, so do what I want when I want.
+Here are ten of my little pleasures in life

-Two: Wearing my pyamas while working is the best, okay I do try to get properly dressed around 10am so I’m not too much of a slob!
+Wearing my pyjamas while working is the best, okay I do try to get properly dressed around 10 am so I’m not too much of a slob!

-Three: Taking photograph of things that make me happy is a pleasure – cats, cakes and flowers – see my Instagram feed and you’ll understand.
+Taking a photograph of things that make me happy is a pleasure – cats, cakes and flowers – see my Instagram feed, and you’ll understand.

-Four: Sneaking treats to the neighbourhood cats so they let me stroke them.
+Sneaking treats to the neighbourhood cats, so they let me stroke them.
 I get the pleasure of owning a pet without having to own a pet.
 It’s a win, win situation and so much cheaper!

 Ernest (Grumpy Neighbourhood Cat)

-Five: Heading off to enjoy breakfast on a weekday and seeing all those poor people rushing to the tube station is a satisfying sense of smugness (sorry people but I used to do the commuting bit myself).
+Heading off to enjoy breakfast on a weekday and seeing all those poor people rushing to the tube station is satisfying (sorry people but I used to do the commuting bit myself).

-Six: Enjoying a cup of coffee and reading a free London newspaper in a café.
+Enjoying a cup of coffee and reading a free London newspaper in a café.
 I remember the days when you had to pay for newspapers and the coffee wasn’t very good.
-Now that the coffee has improved and the newspapers are free, this makes me want to shout yippee!
+Now that the coffee has improved and the papers are free, this makes me want to shout yippee!

-Seven: Eating a relaxed brunch at the weekend with friends or with my Homeboy.
-Eating out is my biggest expense now and I’m thankful that London has so many great restaurants and food markets to try.
+Eating a relaxed brunch at the weekend with friends or with my Homeboy.
+Eating out is my most significant expense now, and I’m thankful that London has so many great restaurants and food markets to try.

-Eight: Going out for a walk at the weekend with friends and exploring London.
-I always feel so lucky to live in this amazing city.
+Going out for a walk at the weekend with friends and exploring London.
+I always feel so lucky to live in this fantastic city.
 Walking along Regents Canal is my favourite.

 Regents Canal Walk